 Do you ever say it out loud?
 Do you ever scream it in response?

-JESUS conquered death and all that is coming for Christians, because He is the VICTOR.
+JESUS conquered death and all that is part of the curse, because He is the VICTOR.

 There is power, strength, deliverance, mercy, grace and joy in HIS NAME.